WARDEN APPLICATIONS FOR 2019/20 HAVE NOW REOPENED.

 - Group task assessments and interviews will take place at the University and must be undertaken in person

-- Interviewed applicants will be informed of the outcome of their interview as soon as possible following interview or by Thursday 21 December 2017
+- Interviewed applicants will be informed of the outcome of their interview as soon as possible following interview.

 - Warden accommodation is unsuitable for couples or families